milostomic/implementation-guides/netverify/performNetverify.md

 |ℹ️ Jumio requires the `User-Agent` value to reflect your business or entity name for API troubleshooting.|
 |:---|

-**Note:** Calls with missing or suspicious headers, suspicious paramter values, or without HTTP Basic Authentication will result in HTTP status code 403 Forbidden.
+**Note:** Calls with missing or suspicious headers, suspicious parameter values, or without HTTP Basic Authentication will result in HTTP status code 403 Forbidden.
 <br>

 ## Request body